-Working as a landlord is an attractive proposition.
-You take out a home loan for an investment property, then you use the rental income to repay the home loan.
+Being a landlord is an attractive proposition.
+You can take out a home loan for an investment property, use the rental income to repay the home loan.
 You can then use whatever’s left for further investments.

-You can claim for two types of deductions:
+You can claim two key types of deductions:

 - Deductions for expenses that you claim over the course of several years.